 There are pivotal points in your sales career that create a perfect opportunity to make proactive adjustments.
 Adjustments that will help ensure continued success.

 Maybe you had a bad quarter, are at the beginning of a new quarter, or are just feeling stagnant in your current sales efforts.
 Now is the time to take a look at your daily habits.
 Even just adding or changing one small habit can have a huge positive impact on your sales effectiveness going forward.

 The most successful field sales reps weren’t necessarily born that way.
 In fact, according to a Harvard Business Review survey, only 60% of sales reps meet their quotas.
 But, those that do all have one important thing in common that sets them apart - they take the time to regularly implement some powerful strategies into their daily and weekly routine.

 Maintaining a set, repeatable sales process and habits each day helps set them up for success and ensures optimal sales performance regularly.
 Great sales professionals not only have a high level of persistence, but they also have a continuous drive to hone their skills.
 They know that there can always be improvements made and habits tweaked.

-Whether you are about to take on your first day as a sales rep or you’ve been at it for years.
-Implementing some of the key habits below will help propel you to the top of your sales game.
+Whether you are in your first year as a field sales rep or you’ve been at it for a while, implementing some of the key long-term habits below will help propel you to the top of your sales game.

-#1 - Set Sales Goals That Push You Beyond Your Boundaries
+#2 - Regularly Setting Sales Goals That Push You Beyond Your Boundaries

 There is a huge difference between striving to make a little money each day through a few sales and setting sales goals that make you push past your comfort zone.